 I am you, all grown up and there are a few things I want you to know about anxiety.

-When I was young—younger than you—until I was 25 years old, fear was a constant sensation inside my body.
+When I was young—younger than you—and until I was a grown-up, fear was a constant sensation inside my body.

 I was afraid my mother would die or disappear if I wasn’t watching her.
 I was terrified my father would decide not to return me and my siblings back home to her at the end of our weekend visits with him.